sigsum/sigsum-go/doc/tools.md

 signature, are required.
 The namespace must match the namespace used when the signature was created.
 The message signed is read from standard input.

-The use of OpenSSH signature formats in the Sigsum protocols is under discussion.
-If usage is dropped in version 1 of the Sigsum protocols, these sub commands are likely to change.

 ## Examples